 12. Make some time for the San Diego Museum of Man

-A museum of anthropology located in Balboa Park, the San Diego Museum of Man is filled with lots of interesting stuff about humanity and its achievements throughout the years.
+A museum of anthropology located in Balboa Park, the San Diego Museum of Man is a hidden gem in San Diago, filled with lots of interesting stuff about humanity and its achievements throughout the years.
 All that stuff.
 But honestly we are here for the architecture: the building itself is madly ornate, dates back to 1915, and will definitely make an impression on you.
 It’s worth a look just for the building alone.